slieb74/sql-intro-to-join-statements-lab-nyc-career-ds-062518/README.md

 #### 4. `all_squads`

 Take another look at our `squads` table.
 Notice that there is also one squad with NO members!
-Write a `JOIN` statement that return the `name` of each squad and counts all of its members under the alias `num_of_members`.  (*Hint:* You will need to use a `GROUP BY clause` here.)
+Write a `JOIN` statement that returns the `name` of each squad and a count for all of its members aliased as `num_of_members`.  (*Hint:* You will need to use a `GROUP BY clause` here.)

 Note that we are using sqlite3, which does not support `RIGHT JOIN` or `FULL OUTER JOIN`.
 We need to reformat our query so that we can use `LEFT JOIN` to get the result we want.

 The query should return the following:

 name          |num_of_members
 --------------|--------------
 Avengers      |6
-Justice League|6
+Justice Leauge|6
 The Illuminati|0

 The Illuminati haven't existed since the late 18th Century, so perhaps their lack of members isn't such a surprise!

+## Summary

+Great job!
+In this lab, we practiced writing JOIN statements that return to us information from two tables instead of just one table, like when we were writing SELECT statements.